FilPap7/VHDL/Readme.txt

 modify every circuit as a project of your own in order not to lose the template.

-    One hint in order to run your tests in correct manner, try to compile your hdl files without optimisation for the troubleshooting. transcript argument call is (-O0) example:
+    One hint in order to run your tests in correct manner (in Modelsim),try to compile your hdl files without optimisation for the troubleshooting. transcript argument call is (-O0) example:
 "vcom 'examplefile.vhd' -O0"